-At ASP, we are developing the next generation of commercial spaceflight professionals through the creation of educational, research, certification, and mission opportunities.
+At ASP, we are developing the next generation of spaceflight professionals through the creation of educational, research, certification, and mission opportunities.

 To make this possible, we envision a global, multidisciplinary membership whose common goal is the achievement of key milestones in human spaceflight.
 Ultimately, to make these milestones possible, ASP will facilitate the development of a highly qualified spaceflight professional community.

 The Association of Spaceflight Professionals (ASP) is a US-based 501(c)3 non-profit corporation whose core focus is the development of the spaceflight industry and its professionals.
 ASP was founded in 2010, guided by the vision of a highly qualified corps of commercial flight crew.
 Since then, ASP’s offerings have continued to evolve, and now encompass educational and training opportunities for students and professionals aiming to advance their careers as part of an industry whose capabilities continue to evolve.
 A central component of this capacity is technology development: ASP members can access resources to support technology maturation for terrestrial and space-based applications.

 The future for commercial human spaceflight is bright.
 ASP anticipates the need for qualified spaceflight professionals to aid in the advancement of core milestones, from suborbital to orbital to planetary transfer mission architectures.
 To meet this demand, ASP continues to develop training and certification opportunities for its members, and to directly connect ongoing technology development projects with students and funding stakeholders.
 Sustainable development of human spaceflight will require the harmonization of efforts across commercial providers, a role that a third party can provide industry-wide.